 Even as China escalates tensions, Indian Army rescues 8 Chinese nationals

 New Delhi, Sep 05: The Indian Army has rescued Chinese citizens in North Sikkim.
-The Indian Army has extended a helping hand to three Chinese citizens who lost their way their way in the plateau are of North Sikkim.
+The Indian Army has extended a helping hand to three Chinese citizens who lost their way in the plateau are of North Sikkim.

 China’s Wolf Warrior policy plays out, but what really is troubling the nation